Peippo1/cn-weather-app/README.md

 # Search for the weather of any city in the world.

-location is drawn usung a weather API.
+location is drawn using a weather API.

 Created using react and pair programmed.